volkerrath/Py4MTX/README.md

 $\sum_{i=1,n_d} \left|\tilde{J}_{ij}\right|$

 For a definition of a depth of investigation (DoI), or model blanking/shading, both forms can be used.
-The choice of a threshold/scale, depending on the form applied.

 When moving from the error-normalised Jacobian, $\mathbf{J}_d$ to sensitivity, there are more choices for further normalisation, depending on the understanding and use of this parameter.
 All mentioned sensitivities are dependent on the underlying mesh.
 If sensitivity is to be interpreted